 There are special tax guidelines and obligations for cross-border shipping to follow as an online trader.
 If you sell goods to (EU) countries online, you should know these guidelines and adhere to them.
 Maximilian from hellotax explains what you have to consider when doing international online business and what will change in the future.

-65 billion euros - that is the gross turnover achieved in online trading in 2018.
+65 billion euros - that's the gross turnover achieved in online retail in 2018.
 The industry is growing and growing and there is no end in sight.
-Above all, the decision to sell nationally or internationally can often make the difference between success and failure in mail order.
+Above all, the decision to sell nationally or internationally can often determine success or failure in the mail order business.

-Of course this does not mean that selling abroad is always the best solution.
+Of course, this does not mean that selling abroad is always the best solution.
 It depends on the individual circumstances.
-An expansion of the sales market is desirable per se, but cross-border shipping is also associated with a large number of obligations and guidelines that must be observed.
+An expansion of the sales market is desirable per se, but cross-border shipping is also associated with a large number of obligations and guidelines that must be complied with.

 What these are, how to master them and what will change in the future, you will learn in this article.
 Since sales tax in particular can make the life of an online retailer more difficult, we want to focus on this sub-area.

-Anyone who decides to do online business abroad is of course also faced with the different regulations and requirements of the different countries.
+Anyone who decides to trade online abroad is of course also faced with the various regulations and specifications of the different countries.
 These are, at least within the European Union, often similar, but only often.

 Product-specific requirements and guidelines must be observed here in order to enable smooth trading.
 After all, not everything can be sold in the same way in every country - at least not always.

-Here is a cross-section of the possible different areas:
+Here is a cross-section of the possible differing areas: